The History of the Movement

-Reflecting emerging vision and structure, RCP changes name to Reconciling Ministries Network (RMN).
+Reflecting emerging vision and structure, RCP changes its name to Reconciling Ministries Network (RMN).

 Rev. Mark E. Williams discloses his sexual orientation as homosexual to the Pacific Northwest Annual Conference in June.
 Bishop Elias Galvan filed an official complaint (as above).
 For the time, Rev. Williams maintains his appointment to Woodland Park UMC as a pastor in good standing.